Data-Visualization-Intro/2-SVG/readme.md

 ## Stacking

 Unlike HTML elements such as our circles, SVG elements do not follow any default layout flow.
-The order of the SVG elements in the code will determine the stacking order of the ultimate display.
+The order of the SVG elements in the code determines the stacking order of the ultimate display.

 ```svg
 <svg width="640" height="220" style="border: 1px solid">